AndyHegemann/FRC_TimeClock/README.md

 ## People File CSV Specifications
 The column names must match the example file exactly or the applicaiton will not work properly or at all

-Required Columns (extras may be include but will not be used and could cause instability):
+Required Columns (extras may be included, but will not be used by the application and could cause instability):
 * ID: The person's unique identification number
 * First_Name: The person's first name
 * Last_Name: The person's last name